 The recent fall temps in my area have made me hungry for a pot of potato soup.

-For me and The Deer Hunter to both eat-and to have a bowl or 2 leftover for the following day I use the quantities below.
+For us to eat and have a bowl or two leftover for the following day I use the quantities below.

 - First I dice up 3 fairly large potatoes and cook them in salted water till tender

 - Drain potatoes and add them back to pot

 - add 1/2 cup sour-cream and 1/2 stick of butter to the cooked potatoes

 - Take a potato masher or other utensil and mash the potatoes to your desired consistency, I like chunks left in mine, but I know other folks prefer theirs smooth

 - Once you have the potatoes like you want them and the butter has melted add one cup of milk and heat through

 You can fry up some bacon to sprinkle on top of your soup or add shredded cheese.
 But in my opinion you cannot have a good bowl of potato soup without a cake of cornbread.
 Crumble some cornbread in a bowl, cover with soup, and sprinkle a few onions on top, pour yourself a glass of sweet tea and you have a feast.
 A feast that if you’re not careful, in Pap’s words you’ll bust your belly on.